Getting a reluctant spouse on board may be difficult, but it is crucial to your success.

 I can’t stress enough how important it is to be on the same page with your spouse financially.
 When you’re not, it’s like being in the same boat, but rowing in opposite directions.
 You’re together, but you spend a lot of energy and go nowhere.

 One of the reasons Stephen and I spent so many years drifting in our finances is because We Didn’t Pay Attention.
 I kept thinking it would somehow magically all work out.
-What actually happened was, the more difficult our situation got, the more not being united was a problem.
+But the more difficulty we faced, the more our lack of unity was a problem.
 We needed to make some hard decisions and we couldn’t agree.

 Getting on the same page with your spouse is possible.
 Not easy, but possible.
 Stephen and I struggled with not agreeing on spending, saving or even how to do Christmas!
 There were many reasons for our divergent ideas.